-WooCommerce is a favorite among e-commerce developers and designers, both as a result of the extensive features available from this robust platform, and the fact that it hooks up to WordPress.
+WooCommerce is a favorite among e-commerce developers and designers, as a result of the extensive features available from this robust platform.

 WordPress isn’t massively technical, and it is easy to find developers with expertise in setting up both WordPress and WooCommerce stores.

 WooCommerce review: in a nutshell